By Darlene M. Pinkerton

 - An Agency For Every Person

 There is a right agency for every person.
 Not every agency has the same office culture or business model.
 It is important to understand the culture of your agency so you know what to expect and so you can know your needs will be met.
-An egg donation cycle be completed in a short time, but a surrogacy relationship with an agency can last a year or longer.
+An egg donation or sperm donation cycle be completed in a short time, but a surrogacy relationship with an agency can last a year or longer.

 An agency’s culture—or feel—is not determined by size alone.
 You may find a small agency with a very corporate feel, and a larger agency with a surprisingly personal touch and homey feel.
 Do you prefer a more structured and corporate agency, or would you prefer a more relaxed and personable agency?
 Do you prefer the more individualized treatment and personal touch of a smaller agency, or do you prefer to work with a larger agency that may brings you a sense of security?